 We will use the data you have provided to ensure that we have offered any support you may need to allow you to stay in your home.
 We will also provide you with any relevant information on our services, and consult with you on any changes we make to the service we offer.
 We will therefore use your information to allow us to communicate directly with you.
-This includes communication by our Newsbite newsletter, which is distributed via a third party printer.
+This includes communication by our newsletter, which is distributed via a third party printer.
 We will share your contact details with the printers to enable them to do so.
 Should you request a rent payment card, we will share your contact details with the third party responsible for providing this service.
 We will use the contact information you provide to maintain our records to make sure we are using up-to-date and accurate names, addresses and contact details across the Council’s services.

 The Council may share the information you provide with Revenues and Benefits, Social Work Services or Legal Services within the Council, or with NHS Grampian, Police Scotland or Fire Scotland for the purpose of helping you to stay in your home and protecting the safety and wellbeing of you and your neighbours.
 We only share information on your health with Social Work or the NHS in order to identify any additional advice or support you may need to help you stay in your home or any additional measures needed to protect you or your neighbours.

 Where necessary to verify your current housing situation we may share your relevant personal information with the Department of Work and Pensions, regarding any ongoing benefit claim relating to you or your household.